kunallad54/BL-JUnit-Testing/README.md

    - Rule3 – Should have at least 1 numeric number in the password
    - Rule4 – Has exactly 1 Special Character
    - NOTE  – All rules must be passed
+   * Parameterised Test to validate Password

+5. Write JUnit Parameterised Test to validate multiple entry for the Email Address.